-This intent of this section is to authorize signs that:
+The intent of this section is to authorize signs that:

-- (a) Are appropriate in size, number, and location to the type of activity or use to which they pertain. - (b) Provide reasonable and appropriate means for the public to locate and identify facilities, businesses, and services without difficulty or confusion. - (c) Are compatible with their surroundings. - (d) Protect and enhance the aesthetic qualities of the area. - (e) Do not create a distraction or safety hazard for pedestrians or motorists. - (f) Comply with the Elliston Heritage Regulations.
+- (a) Are appropriate in size, number, and location to the type of activity or use to which they pertain. - (b) Provide reasonable and appropriate means for the public to locate and identify facilities, businesses, and services without difficulty or confusion. - (c) Are compatible with their surroundings. - (d) Protect and enhance the aesthetic qualities of the area. - (e) Do not create a distraction or safety hazard for pedestrians or motorists.